Zuricho/Ultimate_Dogma/Task/elden_ring/side_quest.md

 - [x] Give Boc his sewing tools (04-11)
 - [x] Boc will move to the Lake-Facing Cliffs Site of Grace, at [Liurnia of the Lakes](https://eldenring.wiki.fextralife.com/Liurnia+of+the+Lakes) (04-17)
 - [x] Boc will move to the East Raya Lucaria Gate site of grace.
 You can give him a Golden Needle.
 (04-17)
-- [ ] Boc will move to the Altus Highway Junction site of grace
+- [x] Boc will move to the Altus Highway Junction site of grace (04-26)
-- [ ] Boc will move to the East Capital Rampart site of grace.
+- [x] Boc will move to the East Capital Rampart site of grace.
+(04-26)
-- [ ] Boc will voice his desire to be rebirthed by Rennala.
-Two choices to proceed:
+- [x] Boc will voice his desire to be rebirthed by Rennala.
+Two choices to proceed: (04-30)
   - [ ] Give him a [Larval Tear](https://eldenring.wiki.fextralife.com/Larval+Tear).
 Upon resting, Boc will appear next to Rennala.
 Resting again, will make him die.
   - [ ] Perform the ["You're Beautiful" Prattling Pate](https://eldenring.wiki.fextralife.com/Prattling+Pate+You're+Beautiful) in front of him, then discuss it (unknown if quest continues after this).